UK - In flight

 Kata Tjuta (the Olgas)

 A return to Uluru by day presents the opportunity to see it, literally, in a very different light.
 Of deep cultural significance to the Aborigines, who now officially own the park in which it stands, Uluru has inspired a number of paintings and carvings, many of which may be admired from walking trails around the foot of the rock.
 To the west are the Olgas, a collection of more rounded rocks known to Aborigines as Kata Tjuta (‘Many Heads’), one of which, Mount Olga, is, at 548m, taller than Uluru.
-We return to our hotel for a free afternoon.
+After a free afternoon, we’ll return to Uluru as darkness falls and as the coloured lights of 50,000 glass spheres come to life, creating the magical Field of Light - Bruce Munro’s monumental installation.
+A guide will provide insight as you enjoy a performance by local indigenous peoples, before being invited to a special three-course bush tucker inspired buffet.

 Uluru - Cairns - Palm Cove

-We fly to Cairns, in North Queensland, and transfer to our resort - the Reef House Palm Cove (4T+), literally just steps from the Pacific Ocean and the sandy beach.
+We fly to Cairns, in North Queensland, and transfer to our resort - the Reef House Hotel & Spa (4T+), literally just steps from the Pacific Ocean and the sandy beach.
 We stay four nights in this peaceful paradise.

 Great Barrier Reef